Unless you’ve been living under a rock, you should know that gold prices chalked up a new record high at $1814.98/ounce this week.

-As for other analysts, Morgan Stanley, ANZ, UBS, MF Global and Barclays Capital also upgraded their gold price forecasts last week, while producers like Barrick Gold (ABX), AngloGold Ashanti (AU) and Randgold Resources (GOLD) have been making bullish statement in support of further rises in recent days.
+As for other analysts, Morgan Stanley, ANZ, UBS, MF Global, and Barclays Capital also upgraded their gold price forecasts last week, while producers like Barrick Gold (ABX), AngloGold Ashanti (AU), and Randgold Resources (GOLD) have been making a bullish statement in support of further rises in recent days.

 So how exactly will you trade gold in forex?
 If you’ve reached the Sophomore level of the School of Pipsology, then you know that traders usually buy AUD/USD if they’re bullish on gold since Australia is the world’s second-largest gold producer.